 Salt Spring Island Community Services 268 Fulford-Ganges Road Salt Spring Island, BC V8K 2K6 Ph: (250) 537-9971 Purpose is to support and strengthen individual families and communities of the Southern Gulf Islands.

-Salvation Army – Addictions and Rehabilitation Centre (A.R.C.)
-525 Johnson St Victoria, BC, V8W 1M2 Ph: (250) 384-3396 Assists men ages 19-75 dealing with drug and alcohol addiction and homelessness.
-Programs include emergency and second stage housing, a federal corrections halfway house (the largest in Victoria), and hot meals for anyone in need at the community kitchen.
+The Salvation Army – Addictions and Rehabilitation Centre (A.R.C.) – 525 Johnson St Victoria, BC V8W 1M2 Ph: (250) 384-3396 Assists men ages 19-75 deal with drug and alcohol addiction and homelessness.
+Programs include emergency and second stage housing, a federal corrections halfway house and hot meals for anyone in need at the community kitchen served Monday, Wednesday and Friday.
+Website address is: www.victoriaarc.org

-Salvation Army – National Recycling Operation/Thrift Stores 104-765 Vanalman Ave Victoria, BC V8Z 3B8 Ph: (250) 727-2293 Recycling operation which runs 7 Thrift Stores for those in need and individuals with limited resources.
-Accepts clothing, housewares, furniture (excluding used mattresses, infant equipment, carpets), electronics, toys, media/books, accessories, collectibles and computers.
+The Salvation Army – National Recycling Operation / Thrift Stores – 104-765 Vanalman Ave Victoria, BC V8Z 3B8 Ph: (250) 727-2293 Recycling operation which runs 8 Thrift Stores for those in need and individuals with limited resources.
+Accepts clothing, housewares, furniture (excluding mattresses, infant equipment, carpets), electronics, toys, media/books, accessories, collectibles and computers.
+Website address is: www.thriftstore.ca

 Santas Anonymous c/o C-FAX 825 Broughton Street Victoria, BC V8W 1E5 Ph: (250) 920-4633 Collecting toys and gifts for distribution at Christmas.